SUMMARY OF THIS ARTICLE

-In each of the sevens, we find an interlude between the sixth and the seventh.
-These interludes provide background information that explains the last three of the series in a less abstract manner.
-These interludes, therefore, also explain the entire series:
+In each of the three sevens under discussion, we find an interlude between the sixth and the seventh elements.
+These interludes provide background information that explains the series in a less abstract manner:

-- The interlude in the seals reveals God’s people, indicating that the seals are about God’s people.
+- The interlude in the seals reveals God’s people (Rev 7), indicating that the seals describe the experience of God’s people.

-- The interlude in the trumpets reveals the proclamation of the gospel to a fallen world.
+- The interlude in the trumpets (Rev 10-11:13) describes the proclamation of the gospel to a fallen world.